Your Baby’s First Words

 7-12 months.
 In this place, babies will repeat sounds that are being produced by other people.
 If you consistently repeat the world, “Ma-Ma,” they will be able to repeat the syllable in no time.
 They will be able to say meaningful words like mama, papa, and other words that specify persons.
 Your baby will then be able to say syllables that recognize a particular person, which includes the faces of people that he or she frequently sees.
 For instance, if he/she constantly sees his/her uncle every single day, he/she will show a happy expression on his or her face by smiling or extending his or her arms.

-Your child will then be able to repeat or mimic the sounds of animals like saying meow-meow for a cat.
+- Your child will then be able to repeat or mimic the sounds of animals like saying meow-meow for a cat.
 If he/she has a cow stuff toy, you can encourage him/her by repeating the word “moo” while playing with the stuffed toy.
 Your baby will also make use of the various environmental sounds that surround her.
-It can be inspiring to hear to hear your child’s first words, but that first word can be greatly affected base on the kind of word you tell him/her most of the time.
+It can be inspiring to hear your child’s first words, but that first word can be significantly affected base on the kind of word you tell him/her most of the time.

 Is there something I can do to help my baby talk?

 The months that we have enlisted are just a scale on when babies can talk, but they should be the solid foundation on when your baby can talk.
-If you want your baby to say some words, their things that you can do to encourage your baby such as speaking slowly, so he can have the time to imitate the words that you are trying to say to him.
+If you want your baby to say some words, their things that you can do to encourage your baby, such as speaking slowly, so he can have the time to imitate the words that you are trying to say to him.

-Use nouns than pronouns, babies tend to remember names of the people they love.
+Use nouns than pronouns, babies tend to remember the names of the people they love.
 Try saying, “This is Mommy’s book.”
-“This is (the name of your child)’s Teddy” There are still many ways where you can encourage your baby to talk.
+“This is (the name of your child) ‘s Teddy” There are still many ways where you can encourage your baby to talk.
 You can sing to your child some songs and rhymes; they will be able to repeat simple rhythms.
 They might sound silly, but trust us, it will surely be worth it.
 Children naturally love to sing songs, let the Britney Spears Spirit out of yours.

 What Not to Worry About

 Some babies will be able to speak as early as 7 months, however, if your baby can’t speak for 12 months.
-We do recommend you to consult a doctor and see if there are things that you can do, so you can encourage your baby to talk.
+We do recommend you consult a doctor and see if there are things that you can do, so you can encourage your baby to talk.
 Every child does developers at this own pace.
 At first, they might utter “mi” for milk, so don’t worry if they can speak the whole word “milk” at the moment.
-Give them some time, and they will be able to speak the whole word.
+Give them some time, and they will be able to talk the entire word.
 By the way, Don’t forget to check our: